 A somewhat sleepy town, Marsa Alam is an idyllic place to base yourself for scuba diving adventures and quiet beach relaxation.
 There’s a plethora of new hotels to choose from and the all-inclusive experience offerings are top notch.
 Visit the resort for a low-key holiday away from the crowds, with only the sun, your partner and delicious food to keep you company.
 If you fancy somewhere a little livelier but still very reasonably priced, check out Hurghada to the north.

-Where to stay on a budget: Royal Tulip Beach Resort
+Where to stay on a budget: The Three Corners Equinox Beach Resort

 Hoi An, Vietnam

-When it comes to amazing beaches for the cheapest prices you can find, Vietnam is one of the best places in the world to visit!
+When it comes to amazing cheap beach destinations for the lowest prices you can find, Vietnam is one of the top places in the world to visit!
 Fly directly into Hanoi or Ho Chi Minh and onwards to one of many beach retreats.
 It’s super-cheap and your money will stretch ten-fold here.
 Stay in 5-star hotels for less than £70 per night, dine like a king with flavoursome Vietnamese cuisine and escape your beach resort for some authentic cultural experiences.
 Any trip to the country will open your eyes and enlighten you.

 Whilst Vietnam’s beaches aren’t world renowned, they’re still of a very high calibre and have to be experienced once in your lifetime.
 We recommend visiting the central beach areas of Hoi An or Nha Trang for budget beach living alongside rice paddies, markets, temples and treks.
 You can spend your whole holiday living the beach life or mixing it up and embarking on some adventures!
 Other beautiful beaches to check out include Da Nang, Phu Quoc and Ho Coc.

 For a flavour of what’s on offer in Hoi An, check out our guide here.